cogtoolslab/physics-benchmarking-neurips2021/README.md

 #### Downloading `PhysionTrain-Readout`

-`PhysionTrain-Readout` contains a separate dataset used for training the object-contact prediction (OCP) module for models pretrained on the `PhysionTrain-Training` dataset.
+`PhysionTrain-Readout` contains a separate dataset used for training the object-contact prediction (OCP) module for models pretrained on the `PhysionTrain-Dynamics` dataset.
 It consists of 1K stimuli per scenario type.

 The `agent` and `patient` objects in each of these readout stimuli consistently appear in red and yellow, respectively (as in the `mp4s-redyellow` examples from `PhysionTest-Core` above).

 *NB*: Code for using these readout sets to benchmark **any** pretrained model (not just models trained on the Physion training sets) will be released prior to publication.

-**Download URLs** for complete `PhysionTrain-Training` and `PhysionTrain-Readout`:
+**Download URLs** for complete `PhysionTrain-Dynamics` and `PhysionTrain-Readout`:

 | Scenario | Dynamics Training Set         | Readout Training Set       | Test Set      |
 | -------- | -------------------- | ----------------- | ---------------- |